The Waterboy: Plot

 Klein convinces the National Collegiate Athletic Association (NCAA) to let Bobby play if he can pass a General Educational Development (GED) exam.
-He apologizes to Bobby and admits to submitting the fake transcript because he was desperate to get even with Beaulieu.
-Twenty years ago, Klein and Beaulieu were assistant coaches at the University of Louisiana.
-After Beaulieu stole and took credit for Klein's playbook, he was promoted, and Klein was fired.
-Klein suffered a mental breakdown and became unable to come up with new plays.
+He apologizes to Bobby and admits to submitting the fake transcript because he was desperate to finally win something and get even with Beaulieu.
+Twenty years ago, Klein and Beaulieu were assistant coaches at the University of Louisiana and the predecessor was retiring.
+After Beaulieu intimidated Klein into turning over his playbook and took credit for the plays, he was promoted, and Klein was fired.
+Klein suffered a mental breakdown and could not come up with new plays.
 The story convinces Bobby to help Klein get revenge on Beaulieu and prove himself to everyone.
 Bobby finally stands up to Helen while studying for the GED, angrily revealing that he has been playing football, going to college, and seeing Vicki, and intends to continue doing so.

-Bobby passes the exam, but Helen feigns a coma.
-Feeling he drove his mother to illness, Bobby stays in the hospital with her.
+Bobby passes the exam with flying colors, but Helen feigns a coma.
+Feeling he drove Helen to illness, Bobby stays in the hospital with her.
 Meanwhile, Vicki leads a gathering of fans to the hospital to convince him to play.
-Seeing her son struggling to ignore this, Helen ends her fake illness.
-She tells Bobby the truth about Robert Sr., who abandoned her while she was four months pregnant with Bobby to have an affair with a voodoo priestess in New Orleans.
-This led to Helen constantly fearing that Bobby would leave her too.
-Deciding to put her son's happiness ahead of her own selfishness, she encourages him to play in the Bourbon Bowl.
+Seeing Bobby struggling to ignore this, Helen ends her fake illness.
+She tells Bobby the truth about Robert Sr., who abandoned her while she was four months pregnant with Bobby to have an affair with a voodoo priestess named Phyllis in New Orleans while living up life in the city.
+This led to Helen constantly fearing that Bobby also would leave her.
+Deciding to put Bobby's happiness ahead of her own selfishness, she encourages him to play in the Bourbon Bowl.

-Arriving at halftime, Bobby finds the Mud Dogs losing by a score of 27–0.
-Using the same technique of "visualizing and attacking" as Klein taught him, Bobby then turns the lesson back on him.
-Klein overcomes his fear of Beaulieu and comes up with new plays.
-The Mud Dogs catch up, unsettling Beaulieu, who resorts to underhanded tactics to interfere.
-The Mud Dogs win the Bourbon Bowl 30–27, and Bobby is named the game's Most Valuable Player (MVP), devastating Beaulieu and the Cougars.
+Arriving at halftime via airboat, Bobby finds the Mud Dogs losing by a score of 27–0.
+As Bobby dominates the field and enables a fumble-turned-touchdown, Red has his offense take a knee, knowing Bobby cannot cause a turnover and the fact that the SCLSU offense is useless.
+Using the same technique of "visualizing and attacking" that Klein taught him, Bobby then turns the lesson back on him.
+Klein overcomes his fear of Beaulieu and comes up with amazing new plays.
+The Mud Dogs begin catching up.
+Bobby is then given a cheap shot by Meaney, Red's toughest defender and is knocked out cold.
+Vicki is able to revive Bobby by giving him the Alaskan water that Bobby had.
+Bobby and the Mud Dogs carry out one final play before time runs out and win the Bourbon Bowl 30–27, and Bobby is named the game's most valuable player.